hongyusu/ProteinFunctionPrediction/README.md

 1. [InterProScan](http://hongyusu.github.io/lessons/2015/06/17/extract-protein-features-via-interproscan/)

    1. For all proteins in TCDB, we extract various protein features by running [InterProScan](https://code.google.com/p/interproscan/).
-   1. As this procedure takes time, we would like to install and run the InterProScan on local machines other than webservers.
+   1. As this procedure takes time, we would like to install and run the InterProScan on local machines other than on webservers.
    1. A brief intruction for installation and running InterProScan is documented in [my blog post](http://hongyusu.github.io/lessons/2015/06/17/extract-protein-features-via-interproscan/).
    1. In particular, we download the InterProScan package together with various databases.
 Version information of InterProScan software and databases can be found from the following table